manuelarte/golangci-lint-linter/RULES.md

 `--fix` option available.

-## Experimental: GC013: Fields are sorted by: default, enabled, disabled, exclusions
+## Experimental: GC013: Fields are sorted by: default, enabled, disabled, settings, exclusions

 The expected order for the `linters` field is: